Hall to redo Brandi Chastain plaque called unflattering

 That apparently is not the picture the sculptor used for the plaque.

-Kevin O'Brien, President of the Bay Area Sports Hall of Fame, said, "There's never been anyone, male or female, really happy with their plaque."
+"There's never been anyone, male or female, really happy with their plaque," O'Brien said.

 He has promised a re-do for Chastain's plaque.
 She is taking it in stride and says she wants to use the plaque attack to bring attention to the work of the Bay Area Sports Hall of Fame.